 “What kind of dogs do you have?”
 The nurse who wheels me away asks and says she has a puppy at home.
-I tell her about our meet up time everyday and that we’re a friendly crowd as I’m passed on to the CT tech.
+I’m passed on to the CT tech.
 He’s a handsome Asian man, maybe in his thirties and really friendly.
-He reminds me of what my son may be like in another fifteen years.
+He reminds me of what my son may look like in another fifteen years.
 I’m back on another platform and adjusted for the scan.
-He loosely tapes my feet together to hold them in position.
+He tapes my feet together to hold them in position.
 As he goes into the control room, I know this one will take longer than the X-ray and that anxiety seeps back in to stay still.
-More lately, I get into my head on this as my breathing becomes more shallow.
-I feel my leg begin to twitch from trying to hold it perfectly still and the familiar angst, like an argument, fills my head.
+Again, I get into my head on this as my breathing becomes more shallow.
+I feel my leg begin to twitch from trying to hold it still and the familiar angst, like an argument, fills my head.

 Breathe, Keep it together.
 My focus on my twinge-y leg intensifies.
 I stiffen and it threatens to tremor.
 Breathe.
 This goes on ratcheting up until I feel the whole thing will split open and my leg will flinch violently.
 The tech enters the room, everything quiets and shifts back to normal.

 “Yes!
 Love!
 Dogs are always happy to see you no matter what and they don’t roll their eyes at you like kids do.”
-I figure I’m going to have the whole ER department showing up at our dog park each day soon with Nani and Zeus the stars of the show, as I’m deposited back in my curtained room with another friendly smile and good wishes.
+I figure I’m going to have the whole ER department showing up at our dog park each day soon, as I’m deposited back in my curtained room with another smile and good wishes.

 “Aloha!
 Well, it is indeed a fracture.
 It’s good we know.”
 He directs someone to get me a cast and crutches.
 “You need to call your doctor tomorrow and they will take it from there.”

 He leaves as a flurry of activity ensues.
 A woman comes in to give me copies of waivers, printed results and a prescription.
-Another woman is assembling crutches and returns a couple of times sizing up my leg.
+Another woman is assembling crutches.
 I thumb through the papers and see a single sheet detailing abuse hotlines and how to get help.
 All the interest in my dogs and the story of the dog park, no doubt, were part of their training in observation and inquiry, but I also choose to believe their interest was genuine, as this is the state of aloha.

 A cast is quickly fitted and velcroed into place while warnings of “too tight” equals blue toes, red may mean infection.
 Both are bad signs.
 My leg is encased straight in fabric-padded metal bars.